Dylan Carlson Player Props: Cardinals vs. White Sox

 Dylan Carlson At The Plate

-- Carlson is hitting .242 with five doubles, a triple, five home runs and 17 walks.
+- Carlson is batting .242 with five doubles, a triple, five home runs and 17 walks.

-- In 57.7% of his 52 games this season, Carlson has picked up at least one hit.
-He's also had seven multi-hit games.

-- He has homered in 7.7% of his games this year, and 2.7% of his chances at the plate.
+- Looking at the 53 games he has played this year, he's hit a home run in four of them (7.5%), and in 2.6% of his trips to the dish.

-- Carlson has had at least one RBI in 23.1% of his games this season (12 of 52), with more than one RBI five times (9.6%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Carlson has had at least one RBI in 24.5% of his games this season (13 of 53), with two or more RBI five times (9.4%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 19 of 52 games this year, he has scored, including multiple runs once.
+- In 19 of 53 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.